 - To be leaders in the organization

-- Become better leaders in their families or personal lives as they develop skills to better manage their own lives
+- To become better leaders in their families or personal lives as they develop skills to better manage their own lives

 - Each organization can encourage this development by establishing goals within a broader context.